metarex-media/www-metarex-media/content/project/Archive/2022-2024-metarex.ltd-project/metarex-ltd/index.md

 ---
-title:       MetaRex.media Ltd
+title:       "Introduction"
-linkTitle:   MetaRex.media Ltd
+linkTitle:   MetaRex
-date:        2024-07-03
+date:        2025-05-11

 ---
-{{% metarex %}} is a UK Limited Company that exists for the following
+{{% metarex %}} was created for the following reasons:

-reasons:
+{{% metarex %}} is an initiative dedicated to developing an open-source framework for the transport of media metadata.
+This framework will allow you to preserve, transport, identify, and use metadata from many sources in a single workflow.
+This will make it easier to manage metadata and ensure that it is accurate and consistent whenever video content is processed, broadcast, or distributed.

 1. Raise funds to create the {{% metarex %}} Open Source Software
 2. Maintain a board until end 2024